Sign in to continue

 5. Once the conversion is complete, save the converted PDF file to your device.

-If you need another format, use specialized image editing software:
+If you need another extension, use specialized editing software:

 1. Launch your preferred photo editor (e.g., Adobe Photoshop, GIMP, or Paint).